Wai-Playground/waifcord/README.md

 I learned that gpt-4-turbo doesn't really do well with roleplays as well as gpt-4.
 It seems to talk 'like' the character but not 'as' the character.
 I encourage you to play around with the prompts and engage with me in Discord if you find ways to make it talk more natural.
 I imagine this is due to certain character dialogues being removed from the training data?
 OR this could just be a prompting difference with the two models, I'm not sure.

 ### Webhooks
 We are beholden to Discord's webhook limit per channel so be careful!
-The bot will NEVER delete webhooks other than
+The bot will NEVER delete webhooks other than it's own.

+### Permissions
+The default permissions for all commands(2) should be for roles that has the ``Manage Guild`` permission.

+### Final Words

+Thanks for reading, let me know on my Discord server if there's any problems.
+#### Psst
+I'm also searching for an internship so if this project piqued your interest, DM me on my LinkedIn or socials (Find out more on my Main Github account: https://github.com/Jupiternerd)